Minicomic Co-ops: BPP disbands; UFO forms

 The original BPP disbanded in early 1972, but was revived later that same year by Steve Keeter, who had been the last of the original members voted in before its collapse.
 During Keeter's tenure as chairman, the name was changed to the United Fanzine Organization, and a new constitution was adopted.
 Notable members during this second phase of UFO history included Jim Main, Kurt Erichsen, Larry Johnson, Don Fortier, and Rod Snyder.
 For a short time, The Comics Journal, one of the most prominent and highest-circulation 'zines of the day, was also a member.
 The UFO's monthly newsletter, reproduced by ditto, mimeo, photocopying, or later by offset printing, was known as Tetragrammaton Fragments.

 1980s: UFO revival

 When the UFO again disbanded during the early 1980s, it was revived yet again by Jim Main.
-The group has continued ever since, and many of the finest publishers in the comics small press have been, and continue to be members.
+The group has continued ever since, and many notable publishers in the comics small press have been, and continue to be members.
 Chairmen have included Ian Shires, J. Kevin Carrier, Nik Dirga, Sam Gafford, John Yeo Jr., Bob Elinskas, Jason DeGroot, and Nic Carcieri.
 Longtime small-press cartoonist/self-publisher Steve Shipley succeeded Carcieri as chairman in November 2010.
-The most recent UFO chairman (beginning in 2020) is Steve Keeter, who had been the group's chairman three times previously -- in the mid-1970s, late 1980s and early 1990s.
+In 2020, Steve Keeter became UFO chairman, having been chairman three times previously -- in the mid-1970s, late 1980s and early 1990s.
+The current chairman is Rob Imes who had been chairman previously from 2012 to 2018.